lachieh/tambo-strudel/src/strudel/lib/prompt.md

 ## Visualizations

-Strudel supports visualizations that can be appended to the end of the current pattern chain:
+Strudel supports visualization widgets that can be appended to the end of any pattern chain (on the same line) to render a visualization underneath that line:

 - `._pianoroll()` - Note visualization (great for melodies/chords)
 - `._waveform()` - Audio waveform (time domain)